hackclub/camp/cohort_4/playbook/ACTIVITIES.md

-into Person B's ear, and Person B will whisper the message he heard into Person C's ear, and so on, until the message gets around to the person on Person A's right hand side, Person X. Person X will then say the phrase he thinks he heard, and then Person A will say his phrase.
+into Person B's ear, and Person B will whisper the message he heard into Person C's ear, and so on, until the message gets around to the person on Person A's right hand side, Person X. Person X will then say the phrase he thinks he heard, and then Person A will say his phrapuse.
 Then the group will see how accurate Person X's phrase was.

 The energizer typically ends after one round (the message has been passed all